 My intention is provide accurate information, language and compassion for the neuroindividual experience by summarizing the latest scientific findings of neuroscience, physiology, emotional, cognitive, and sensory processing in bright and 2e individuals.
 As a society and culture, we need to embrace and encourage the beauty in neurodiversity.

 Over the past three years, I have conducted in-depth literature investigations on the neuroscience and physiology of bright individuals.
-Below are roadmaps of the topics of investigation and the relationship with gifted brain, body, and experience.
-I share articles and blog posts on these topics, at Awesome Neuroscience.
+Click below to download roadmaps of the topics of investigation and the relationship with gifted brain, body, and experience.
+For further reading, please visit my blog.